anudeep4007/vcloud-memory-audit/README.txt

-A python sceript to ausdit memory usage in vCloud Director organizations.
-The script would check all the deployed vApps in an organizations and report vApp having ram allocated above a defined limit.
+A python script to audit memory usage in vCloud Director organizations.
+The script would check all the deployed vApps in an organizations and report vApps having RAM allocated above a defined limit.

 The script assumes that you use AD for vCloud authetication.
-The AD details are required to fetch user details while reporting.
+The AD details are required to fetch vCloud owner details while reporting.

 Configuration Instructions
 ===========================